soleilvermeil/open-kahoot/README.md

    - `NEXT_PUBLIC_APP_URL`: The base URL of your application used for generating join links, for example `www.open-kahoot.ch`.
 Default is `http://localhost:3000`.
    - `NEXT_PUBLIC_SHOW_RANDOM_NICKNAME`: Enable/disable the random nickname generator button.
 Possible values are `0` and `1`.
 Default is `0`.
    - `NEXT_PUBLIC_GAME_PIN_LENGTH`: Number of digits for game PINs.
 Accepts any positive integer between `3` and `10`.
 Default is `6`.
+   - `OPENAI_API_KEY`: Your OpenAI API key for AI-powered quiz generation.
+Get one at https://platform.openai.com/api-keys (optional, only needed for AI features).

 3. Start the development server:
    ```bash